RoySegall/gizra.com/app/_posts/2016-10-20-yesod-forms-restful.md

 {% include setup %}

-Follow the [README](https://github.com/Gizra/yesod-form-restful-example#installation) to see how to run this locally.

 We have had a few entrepreneur projects in Gizra along the years, but as of last year one of them started picking up.
 [Circuit Auction](http://www.circuitauction.com/) is all in one solution for auctions houses: from a back office to manage their catalogs, to online site to show it and a web app for real time auctions.